 You follow exactly the same steps as you would when preparing a speech for adults but with minor, yet crucial variations.
 You'll plan, make an outline, write up your notes, prepare cue cards if you need to, rehearse and finally, deliver your speech.

 However because you are speaking to children you'll need to adapt some of the processes.
-Follow my 3 part outline, and you'll be fine!
+Use the page quick links below to follow my 3 part outline, and you'll be fine!

 How to write a speech for kids

 Part One: Background & audience research

 Whoops, that went down like the proverbial lead balloon: - traps for the unwary

 Your first step is to consider your audience.